gafniasaf/learnplay-lms/docs/AI_CONTEXT.md

     * If **FAIL**: Read the error log.
 Fix the specific components causing the error (rename files, map props). **Repeat.**
     * If **PASS**: Stop.
 The refactor is complete.
 Ask for human review.

-## 🧪 Architect Edge Contracts

-- When editing `supabase/functions/architect-advisor` or introducing a new architect mode, update `tests/integration/architect-contract.spec.ts` **before** wiring UI changes.
-- `scripts/verify.ts` runs this suite automatically; do not skip it.
-If you add/remove modes, extend both the contract test and the verify script so every mode has coverage.

 ## 🚫 CONFIGURATION ANTI-PATTERNS (NEVER DO THIS)

 **NEVER hardcode environment-specific values to "make it work".**